 What our students say:

-‘I was drawn to the Management Science and Innovation PhD programme at UCL by the prestigious academic staff and their broad range of disciplines.
-Their academic training at top institutions from around the globe convinced me that the environment at the MS&I Department would provide me with an intense multilateral research experience.
+‘I was drawn to the UCL School of Management PhD programme at UCL by the prestigious academic staff and their broad range of disciplines.
+Their academic training at top institutions from around the globe convinced me that the environment at the UCL of School Management would provide me with an intense multilateral research experience.
 Furthermore, having been interviewed by members of the academic staff, I immediately felt stimulated by their energetic drive.
 They have a passion for exploring the vast landscape of the management science discipline and are determined to produce top-notch researchers to contribute to this ever-growing academic field.’

 ‘My main reason for choosing UCL was my desire to work with professors of the highest calibre.
 After one year here I have to say I am more than happy about my decision.
 My first year was really exciting and challenging and the conditions for conducting research are ideal.
-The programme has met my high expectations and proved that the Department of Management Science and Innovation is one of the top Management departments in the UK.’
+The programme has met my high expectations and proved that the UCL School of Management is one of the top Management Schools in the UK.’

-‘The MS&I PhD programme is designed to provide students with skills that lead to academic excellence.
+‘The UCL School of Management PhD programme is designed to provide students with skills that lead to academic excellence.
 Candidates are part of a dynamic and vibrant group and benefit from the programme’s flexibility, as they can choose from a wide range of disciplines.
 The frequent cooperation with world-leading faculty members enhances our knowledge and skills and ultimately leads to high quality research output, laying the foundations for a subsequent successful academic career.’

 Applying for our MRes/PhD Programme